titouancreach/brave-banana/Doc.md

   - We can move the serialization logic into the `Drug` class by implementing a standard `toJSON()` method.
     This keeps all related logic in one place and prevents exposing uncontrolled or unnecessary properties.

-I'll use the "imperative shell functional core" principle and try to isolate side effects.
+I'll use the "imperative shell, functional core" principle and try to isolate side effects.

 ## Step 4